 Jet fuel is a specialized fuel blended from the light distillates fractionated from crude petroleum.
 All jet fuels must meet the very rigorous requirements of aircraft turbine engines and fuel systems, which must be pristine and free from oxidation deposits in high-temperature zones.

-Combustors require fuels that atomize and ignite at low temperatures, burn with controlled radiationa and adequate heat release, do not produce smoke, and do not attack hot turbine parts.
-The operation of jet aircraft in long-duration flights at high altitudes necessitates a special requirement of good low-temperature flow behavior.
+Combustors require fuels that atomize and ignite at low temperatures, burn with controlled radiation and adequate heat release, do not produce smoke, and do not attack hot turbine parts.
+The operation of jet aircraft in long-duration flights at high altitudes necessitates a special requirement of good low-temperature flow behaviour.

 The most common jet fuel is a kerosene and paraffin oil-based fuel classified as JET A-1 , which is produced to comply with an internationally standardized set of specifications.
 (Kerosene is a thin oil distilled from petroleum or shale oil, and is used as a fuel for heating and cooking, in lamps, and as a denaturant for alcohol.)

 The only other jet fuel that is commonly used in civilian aviation is called JET B

 JET B is a fuel in the naptha-kerosene “family” that is prized for its superior cold-weather performance.
 However, JET B’s lighter composition makes it more dangerous to handle, and it is thus restricted only to areas where its cold-weather characteristics are absolutely necessary.